Buyer's Representation Agreement

 What's the Biggest Reason Some People Don't Want to Sign a Buyer's Representation Agreement?

 One of the biggest myths of not signing a Buyer's Representation Agreement is that it saves you money.
 Let's consider a typical scenario: You're out on a Saturday afternoon and you decide that you want to look at some homes.
 You pass by a house and believe you've found the house of your dreams, but you don't have your agent with you so you call the phone number on the listing agent's real estate sign.
 You've just contacted the very person who legally has the seller's best interests in mind, not yours.
-It is a common misunderstanding that if you don't bring another agent in the process, then you can save money on the contract, but it really doesn't work that way.
+It is a common misunderstanding that if you don't bring another agent in the process, then you can save money on the contract: Unfortunately, it really doesn't work that way.
 The commission you pay through the purchase price remains the same whether you have an agent representing you or not.
 The question is really whether all that commission will be paid to the listing agent or split with another agent (one who represents you and has your best interest at heart).
 You don't pay more regardless, but not having clear and confidential representation could end up costing you a lot.

 I'm new to the buying process and haven't decided if I've found the right buyer's agent yet.
 Can I limit the duration of the agreement?

 Absolutely.
-While you must have a written agreement with the agent to represent you in showing homes to you, you absolutely can limit the time period to one day, one week, a month or two and you can even limit the agreement to a particular neighbourhood, home style or even just a home or two.
+While you must have a written agreement with the agent to represent you in showing homes to you and providing you with advice, you absolutely can limit the time period of the agreement to one day, one week, a month or two and you can even limit the agreement to a particular neighbourhood, home style or even just a home or two.
 Your obligation is only for what is specifically detailed in the agreement.
 If you allow your agent to fill in the agreement to cover the entire province for an entire year, then that is what you are going to be committed to.
 Typically, we try to make the agreement fairly encompassing but only enough to cover what you've told us you are looking for.
 There really aren't any restrictions on how many homes you can ask to see; we're going to be your Buyer's Representative and represent you on any property you wish.
 From that point on, it's as simple as telling every agent you encounter that you are already dealing with an agent under written contract.
 You'll be protected and guided through the process properly.

 Please don't hesitate to contact Tom Bushey with any follow-up questions.
 And thank you for entrusting your dream home search to us!